 Here are a few options that may work for your outlet covers.

-A cheap hack is, you can also cover your outlets with painters tape.
+However, a cheap hack is, you can also cover your outlets with painter’s tape.

 Safety doors are essential to protect kids from falling.
 Choose the right gate, depending on the configuration of your house.

 Essentially, you need to have gates in certain areas of your home when your baby is almost ready to crawl.
 That’s high time to make it safe.
 But you cannot go without having safety gates if you have stairs in your home.
 Babies are fragile; you need to be extra protective about them falling from stairs.